 Two students stumble upon an old Indian burial grounds

-“Are they still following us, Jessie?”
+“Are they still following us, Jesse?”
 Luke asked, winded and leaning forward resting his hands upon his knees.
 “Can you hear anything?” he gasped.

 Jessie Spinone and Luke Foster roomed together at Western University in Bellingham, Washington.
 After a full semester of hitting the books, they decided to do a little camping and fishing.
 They packed up some gear on a Friday and entered the Cascades.
 Their plan was to follow Whatcom Creek Trail through Sehome Park and end up at Squalicom Lake for two days of rest and relaxation.
 Wandering on and off the trail, they found a tightly knit clutch of bent trees that resembled a fortress-like structure.
 “What the hell duya thinks in there?”
 Luke asked.